JayNaire/json2settings/docs/Using_json2settings.md

 ```
 json2settings -t < settings.json > mysettings.h
 ```
-To use the header file just include it in your Arduino/ESP code and refer to fields with settings.fieldname.
+To use the header file just include it in your Arduino/ESP code<sup>1</sup> and refer to fields with settings.fieldname.
+<sup>1</sup> *Note: The header file can (hopefully) be included in any gcc app, not just ESP ones.
+I use this to test out settings before loading to ESP devices.*

 <b>If you don't like "settings" as the name of the structure</b>, use the -n option:
 ```